emilyville/magic-phonebooth/README.md

 magic-phonebooth
 ================

-Payphones as data collectors and friends
+Using payphones as data collectors and friends